1. Fishing & Bird watching - Moonriver holiday cottage, Martham, R. Thurne, Norfolk Broads

 2.1 FISHING SEASON - National - flowing water

-16 June to 14 March inclusive on all flowing waters / rivers.
+16 June to 14 March inclusive on all flowing waters / rivers in the UK.

 This is the National fishing season restriction on all flowing rivers, however you can fish all year round on still waters / lakes, subject to owners rules.